 March COVID-19 Update: Short- and Long-Term Considerations for the Licensing Business

-March 16, 2020: News about the global spread of COVID-19 seems to change hourly.
+March 16, 2020, published exclusively on this page: News about the global spread of COVID-19 seems to change hourly.
 Some observers are predicting dire long-term effects on business, the economy, and human behavior, while others continue to feel the whole thing is largely a made-up crisis.
 But there is no question that the virus is already having an impact on consumers’ daily lives, worldwide, and on businesses’ daily operations and future prospects.

 We cannot add much to the conversation at this point, given the already-ubiquitous coverage, the difficulty of accurately predicting the future, and the fact that the situation is continuously evolving.
 Our take, therefore, is meant as a framework for thinking about the challenges ahead, to help guide licensing executives as they figure out how to move forward.